-- Prevent a crumbly pie dough.
-Make sure you use enough water when preparing your pie dough.
+- To prevent a crumbly cracking pie dough, make sure you use enough water when preparing your pie dough.
 Too little water will make your dough unworkable.
 Read more about water above.

 - Prevent a tough baked pie crust.
 Tough crusts are the result of not enough fat in the crust, as well as overworking the dough.
 Use the recipe above (plenty of fat) and don’t work the dough too much.

 Pie Recipes!
-Recipes to try using this crust: peach pie (in my cookbook!), cherry pie, chicken pot pie, pumpkin pie, quiche, baked apples, salted pecan pie tarts, apple crumble pie, blueberry peach pie, homemade pop-tarts!, and salted caramel apple pie.
+Recipes to try using this crust: cherry pie, peach pie, chicken pot pie, peach pie, pumpkin pie, quiche, baked apples, blueberry pie, apple crumble pie, homemade pop-tarts, and salted caramel apple pie.